Frequently Asked Questions by Economics Undergraduates

 The BS in economics is designed for students who desire a more technical program than the BA, one with a stronger emphasis on economic and quantitative analysis.
 It is especially appropriate for students who anticipate a career as an economic analyst in government, consulting, trade associations, or other private sector positions that emphasize economic research and analysis.
 The requirements are also appropriate for students planning postgraduate education in economics or more quantitative business administration programs.
 Students can pursue a general BS in economics or a BS with a concentration in managerial economics.

-In order to declare a minor in economics, you have to visit the undergraduate academic assistant to pick up a Declaration of Minor form or find the form on the registrar's website under forms.
+In order to declare a minor in economics, you have to visit the academic advisor in Economics to pick up a Declaration of Minor form or find the form on the registrar's website under forms.
 After this is signed, it will need to be taken to the registrar’s office in SUB I.

 Please keep in mind that you will need to complete 21 credits in economics in order to receive an economics minor.